 One of the aspects of the modern world is the need for security.
 MPA students have the opportunity to learn to maintain the security of their network account and its password.
 A network account must never, under any circumstances, be shared with another student.

 A network account is a privilege which may be revoked if it is abused; examples of such abuse include sending inappropriate e-mail or Facebook messages, attempting to gain access to another user’s account, the use of proxies to circumvent Web filtering, and any other type of “hacking.”

 Mount Pisgah Academy, by action of the K-12 School Board, reserves the right to ask any student who is suspected of drug or alcohol use to submit to a blood, urine, or hair analysis test.
 If the student refuses to take the test, it would be probable cause for expulsion.
 If the test is negative the school will pay the bill.
 If the test is positive, the parent is responsible for the payment of the charges.
 Any student with a previous positive test result will be subject to random testing indefinitely.

 Monthly fire drills will be held in each dormitory and the administration building.
 All students are expected to exit the building in an orderly fashion and proceed at least fifty feet from the building, remaining there until the ”all-clear“ signal is given to return.
 Interfering in any way with the fire drill process or tampering with fire safety equipment will result in a minimum of a $75 fine and a reparation cost and may result in additional disciplinary action.

-Food and drink are allowed only in designated areas unless approved by Administrative Council.
+Food and drink are allowed only in designated areas unless approved by the Steering Committee.

 Upperclassmen are required to attend and participate in all graduation weekend activities unless otherwise announced.
 During graduation weekend dormitory students are permitted to stay off campus with their parents only with administrative approval.
 Scheduled work appointments are to be met throughout graduation week.